SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aurora-postgresql-ulm.md

 id: aurora-postgresql-ulm
 title: Amazon Aurora PostgreSQL ULM
 sidebar_label: Amazon Aurora PostgreSQL
-description: The Sumo Logic App for Aurora PostgreSQL uses unified logs and metrics (ULM) to monitor your Aurora PostgreSQL database.
+description: The Sumo Logic app for Aurora PostgreSQL uses unified logs and metrics (ULM) to monitor your Aurora PostgreSQL database.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/amazon-aws/aurora.png')} alt="Thumbnail icon" width="50"/>

-The Sumo Logic App for Amazon Aurora PostgreSQL uses unified logs and metrics (ULM) to monitor your Aurora PostgreSQL database.
+The Sumo Logic app for Amazon Aurora PostgreSQL uses unified logs and metrics (ULM) to monitor your Aurora PostgreSQL database.
 The app allows you to monitor the number of connections made, CPU utilization, free memory, network utilization, volume read / write IOPS, disk queue depth, replica lags, latency, throughput and other resource utilization details.
 With CloudTrail Logs, the app allows you to identify user, client host and client locations being used to configure Aurora PostgreSQL infrastructure.

-The Sumo Logic App for Aurora PostgreSQL ULM includes predefined searches and dashboards that allow you to monitor logs and metrics for the database.
+The Sumo Logic app for Aurora PostgreSQL ULM includes predefined searches and dashboards that allow you to monitor logs and metrics for the database.
 The logs enable you to monitor database activity, user activity, incoming connections, query execution time, and errors.
 The metrics allow you to monitor database resource utilization and throughput performance.

 Amazon Aurora PostgreSQL is a relational database service built for the cloud.
 For more information, see the [Amazon Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/details/postgresql-details/)

-This guide provides an overview of the Aurora PostgreSQL ULM App pre-defined queries and dashboards, as well as instructions for collecting logs and metrics from Aurora PostgreSQL, and installing the App.
+This guide provides an overview of the Aurora PostgreSQL ULM app pre-defined queries and dashboards, as well as instructions for collecting logs and metrics from Aurora PostgreSQL, and installing the app.

 ## Log and Metric types

-The Sumo Logic App for Aurora PostgreSQL ULM uses the following logs and metrics:
+The Sumo Logic app for Aurora PostgreSQL ULM uses the following logs and metrics:
 * [AWS Cloud Trail](https://aws.amazon.com/cloudtrail/features/)
 * [Aurora CloudWatch Metric](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Monitoring.html)

 Below are example logs and metrics collected from your Aurora PostgreSQL database as well as example queries.

-### Sample Log
+### Sample log

 <details><summary>Click to expand.
 The following is an example of an <strong>AWS Cloud Trail</strong> log.</summary>